 Commonly reported side effects of lanthanum carbonate include: dialysis graft complication, nausea, and vomiting.
 Other side effects include: dialysis graft occlusion, and abdominal pain.
-See below for a comprehensive list of adverse effects.
+Continue reading for a comprehensive list of adverse effects.

 Along with its needed effects, lanthanum carbonate may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.